Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Materials and Methods

 \subsubsection{Memory-only model}

 The memory-only model contains the following key components:

-\begin{itemize} \item[(M1)] the animal uses a cognitive map to remember the timing of previous visits to regions of its environment, and \item[(M2)] it will return to locations it previously visited at a prescribed and scheduled time. \end{itemize}
+\begin{itemize} \item[(M1)] the animal uses a cognitive map to remember the timing of previous visits to regions of its environment, and \item[(M2)] it will return to locations it previously visited after temporally similar time lags. \end{itemize}

-This type of cognitive map has been supported in the literature \citep{Normand2009, Martin2010, Schlagel2014} as has the validity of path recursions and revisitations as a foraging strategy for animals \citep{Berger2015, Schlagel2017}.